TheGodOfAwesome/useful_scripts/README.md

 # useful_scripts
-A collection of use bash shell scripts
+A collection of useful bash shell scripts

 If access is denied remember to chmod 755 script_name.sh